suve/GHActions-FPC/README.md

 Note that these are "precise", i.e. a value of `n` will result in just the notes being printed, without errors or warnings.
 You need `ewn` (or `new`, the order doesn't matter) if you want all three.

-Implementation-wise, the flags passed to the Free Pascal compiler are `-v0 -viXXX`, where `XXX` is the value for this input.
+Implementation-wise, the flags passed to the Free Pascal compiler are `-v0 -vibXXX`, where `XXX` is the value for this input.
 As such, if you want to set the verbosity level through the `flags` input, you **need** to set this input to an empty string - this disables adding the two `-v` flags.